fb52175/MvcFamilyPoints/ReadMe.txt

 I also renamed all the projects and namespaces to match the pattern application.layer, rather than applicationlayer.
 I have corrected issues with DBContext in my unit test on the Family Object.
 This was because I was creating a new dbcontext each time I hit a repository.
 The service factory now accepts arguments, so that the dbcontext can be injected.

+Week 6   - I refactored the Business layer managers to use the Super Type design pattern.
+This allowed the creation of service factory to be moved to the super class.
+I began work on the presentation layer.
+I have created controllers and views for each of the domain objects in order to do CRUD operations.
+I modified the scaffolding to add a menu item to the list page for each domain object.
+For the family domain object I modified the details view to show the parents and children associated to the family.